tanajis/python/dataStructure/GreedyAlgorithms/readme.txt

 How do you decide which choice is optimal?

 #IMP : The Greedy algorithm has only one shot to compute the optimal solution so that it never goes back and reverses the decision.
+#IMP : generally in greedy approach, we sort some inputs by increasing or descresing order and then select.

 Greedy algorithms have some advantages and disadvantages: